ojplg/legup/README.md

   or Mybatis (there's a branch for this) or JDBI (proyal's favorite) or at least break hrorm to a stand-alone project
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
-* Deal with problems of file/text encodings (some legislator names contain non-ascii characters that are not always handler correctly)

 Features/bugs to work on